cdfelixj/budget-app/README.md

 - **Budgeting** - Set customizable budgets and get alerts when you're approaching your limits.

 - **Reports & Insights** - Visualize spending trends over time.
 Identify areas to save more or spend less.

-- **Anytime, Anywhere Access** - Sync seamlessly across devices via a responsive web app.

-- **Security & Privacy** - Authenticate with biometrics or passwords.
-Your financial data is securely stored.

 ## Technical Overview